dwalker109/aoc-2023/README.md

 enjoyed that one (even tracking down the small off by 1 introduced errors).
 I ended up with a totally separate implementation for part 2, since while I probably could have adapted it into one solver, I wrote it discretely and will leave it like that.

+## Day 20: Pulse Propagation

+Mixed feelings about this one.
+Set up a load of modules implementing a trait, which worked really well for part 1 (once I stopped trying to use mpsc channels and just went for a VecDequeue based impl).
+Part 2 involved finding a LCM, and while I was fairly sure straight away that is what I would be looking for, I couldn't figure out what I was looking for.
+After looking at the hints I found a solution very quickly, and it was pretty simple.